jedrzejkubica/Elixir-BH-2025/README.md

 ![alt text](figures/Palsson2024/recomb_map_chr6_mat_all_columns_corr.png)

-### Recombination map from Halldorsson et al., 2019

-Download high-resolution recombination map from Halldorsson et al., 2019.
-The map contains empirically defined recombination rates (**cMperMb**).

-# Results

-### Recombination map from Palsson et al., 2024; we used DSB rate to find haploblock boundaries
+We used DSB rate to find haploblock boundaries.

 1) We found 12 positions with high recombination rates defined as **rate > 2*average**: